Young America's Foundation v. Kaler

 Description: Young America’s Foundation, student group Students for a Conservative Voice, and conservative speaker and author Ben Shapiro filed a federal lawsuit against the University of Minnesota challenging the constitutionality of its “Large Scale Events Policy" after university officials used the policy to restrict, relocate, and downsize Shapiro's academic lecture.

-On behalf of the clients, ADF attorneys filed a lawsuit in July 2018 challenging the constitutionality of the policy, which university officials used to restrict, relocate, and downsize an academic lecture delivered by Shapiro and hosted by Young America’s Foundation and student group Students for a Conservative Voice.
+On behalf of their clients, ADF attorneys filed a lawsuit in July 2018 challenging this application of the policy, which university officials unconstitutionally used to restrict, relocate, and downsize an academic lecture delivered by Shapiro and hosted by Young America’s Foundation and student group Students for a Conservative Voice.
 The university justified its discrimination because, as one official said, Shapiro’s speech would be “controversial.”

 SCV, a recognized student organization at UMN, invited Shapiro to speak at a campus lecture in 2018 because the group believed his viewpoints were underrepresented and treated unfairly by faculty and administrators at the university.
 At SCV’s request, YAF agreed to provide assistance and financial support.
 SCV students requested use of Willey Hall, a 1,056-person facility located on the Minneapolis campus near public transportation.
 However, despite the facility’s availability when requested, university officials gave the student group the run-around, arbitrarily capped the number of attendees at 500 persons, and banished the event to UMN’s St. Paul campus, depriving hundreds of students the opportunity to attend the Shapiro lecture and participate in a dialogue on matters of public concern.